-- Repair: For repair activities, the homeowner must agree to own and use the home as their primary residence for three (3) years calculated from the day of the Final Inspection, secured through a deferred forgivable lien and promissory note according to the terms and conditions as established in Applicant's Grant Agreement,.
+- Repair: For repair activities, the homeowner must agree to own and use the home as their primary residence for three (3) years calculated from the day of the Final Inspection, according to the terms and conditions as established in Applicant's Grant Agreement.
 Alternatively, and at the Program's discretion, it may be secured through an Entry of Judgement by Confession.
 If a homeowner moves or sells the home within three (3) years, the entire amount of the benefit received must be repaid in full to PRDOH.
-There will be no amortization schedule associated with repair. - Reconstruction: For reconstruction activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after reconstruction, calculated from the day of the Final Inspection, secured through a deferred forgivable lien and promissory note according to the terms and conditions as established in Applicant's Grant Agreement.
+There will be no amortization schedule associated with repair. - Reconstruction: For reconstruction activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after reconstruction, calculated from the day of the Final Inspection, according to the terms and conditions as established in Applicant's Grant Agreement.
 Alternatively, and at the Program's discretion, it may be secured through an Entry of Judgement by Confession.
 Applicants will be required to certify their compliance with this requirement on an annual basis for the first (5) five years of their compliance period.
 Thereafter, applicants will be monitored for compliance by the Program every third (3rd) year.
-If a homeowner moves or sells the home after five (5) years but before completing the fifteen (15) year occupancy and ownership period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years.
+If a homeowner moves or sells the home within the first five (5) years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
+If a homeowner moves or sells the home after five (5) years but before completing the fifteen (15) year occupancy and ownership period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years. - Relocation: For relocation activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after relocation as a condition of the Applicant's Grant Agreement and as secured through a deferred forgivable lien on the replacement property.

-• Relocation: For relocation activities, the homeowner must agree to own the home and use the home as their primary residence for a period of fifteen (15) years after relocation as a condition of the Applicant's Grant Agreement and as secured through a deferred forgivable lien and promissory note on the replacement property.
 Applicants will be required to certify their compliance with this requirement on an annual basis for the first (5) five years of their compliance period.
 Thereafter, applicants will be monitored for compliance by the Program every third (3rd) year.
 If a homeowner moves or sells the home within the first (5) five years, the entire amount of the benefit received must be repaid in full to PRDOH.
 If a homeowner moves or sells the home after five (5) years but before completing the fifteen (15) year occupancy and ownership period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years.